-According to the CNDDB and CNPS, seventeen (17) special-status plant species have been recorded in the Romoland quadrangle (refer to Attachment D).
-One (1) special-status plant species, paniculate tarplant, was observed within the project site during the field investigation.
-It was further determined that the project site does not have potential to support any of the other special-status plant species known to occur in the vicinity and all are presumed to be absent.
+According to the CNDDB and CNPS, thirty-six (36) special-status plant species have been recorded in the Murietta quadrangle (refer to Attachment D).
+No plant species were observed within the project site during the field investigation.
+Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site does not have the potential to support any special status species known to occur in the area and all are presumed to be absent.